-What is a boost leak?
-It’s an air leak in the intake path downstream of the mass airflow sensor (MAS or MAF) that often occurs when the engine is under boost from the turbo or supercharger.
-Because the vehicle’s ECU determines fuel to the engine based on the amount of air measured by the airflow sensor, air leaking out causes the incorrect ratio of air to fuel, which can ultimately affect the tune and calibration of the engine.
+Updated Oct.
+2020: What is a boost leak?
+It's an air leak in the intake path downstream of the mass airflow sensor (MAS or MAF) that often occurs when the engine is under boost from the turbo or supercharger.
+Because a vehicle's ECU determines how much fuel an engine gets based on the amount of air measured by the airflow sensor, air leaking out causes the incorrect ratio of air to fuel, which can ultimately affect the tune and calibration of the engine.
 Leaking air also causes the turbo to work harder than it should, causing further loss of performance.

 Turbo engines are more vulnerable to boost leaks because of more piping and hose connections versus a non-turbo engine.
 The hoses, if not properly addressed, can come loose, dry out, or crack over time.
-The advantage of a boost leak test over a visual inspection is that it can be easier to find if the small cracks or leaks are hidden from view or only show up when under pressure.
-In the case of a small crack or hairline fracture on the intercooler, it’s very difficult to spot the damage by visual inspection while it’s on the car.
+The advantage of a boost leak test over a visual inspection is that it can reveal small cracks or leaks that are hidden from view or only show up when under pressure.
+In the case of a small crack or hairline fracture on the intercooler, it's very difficult to spot the damage by visual inspection while it's on the car.
 Using a pressure tester allows you to listen for any unusual noises such as air escaping, a clear indication that your car is losing boost pressure.

 It can be a very good idea to make/use an intake leak test on any engine, regardless if the vehicle is boosted or simply naturally aspirated.
-To test for any leaks we constructed a homemade boost leak tester using a 2½-inch pipe welded on one side with a built-in nipple.
+To test for any leaks, we constructed a homemade boost leak tester using a 2 and 1/2-inch pipe welded on one side with a built-in nipple.
 To begin the testing process, we began by cooling off the engine before removing the intake filter to insert the pipe coupler.

 Be sure to seal any vacuum lines or hoses coming off of the intake pipe.
 If there's a PCV hose coming off the valve cover that connects to the air intake, plug the end that's on the air intake off.
 This also includes the vent crankcase pressure line.